 You’ve probably heard of dressing smart, smart dressing, and even smart casual.
 But what’s really becoming fashionable are smart clothes.
 Smart clothes are garments that have sensors integrated into them to monitor your body.
 The sensors may be part of the fabric (such as conductive thread that’s woven or knitted into the material).
 Sensors can […]

-“Hello, little lady.
+“Hello, ma’am.
 Are you interested in AI?”
 The weathered gentleman in the cowboy hat greeted me as I ambled by his wearable tech booth.
 He wasn’t referring to artificial intelligence; he was referring to artificial insemination.
 In cows.
 The setting wasn’t a neon exhibit hall at a huge tech conference in Vegas.
-It was […]
+It was a […]